neutrinoxtronic/csharp-cpp-projects/README.md

 A command line c++ application that asks you a few questions to tell you which house you belongs to if you were to go to Hogwarts.

+## C++ Project - Rock Paper Scissors Lizard Spock

+A command line C++ application similar to rock paper scissors game but with lizard and spock added in.
+See this video from Big Bang Theory for the rules of the game: [Rock Paper Scissors Lizard Spock (Extended Cut) ~ The Big Bang Theory ~](https://www.youtube.com/watch?v=x5Q6-wMx-K8)

 ## Setup

 1. Clone the repository using `git clone https://github.com/Ali-Parandeh/csharp-projects.git`